TomOverment/tomozart22/README.md

 ## Problems

 During the first week of the project, I encountered a significant issue due to naming the app in all capital letters.
 Despite searching for solutions and following a Django renaming guide, I couldn't resolve the problem.
-Ultimately, I had to start a new project from scratch.
+Ultimately, I had to start a new project transfering my code.
 It's a mistake I'll definitely not make again.

 ## Conclusion